dxknight/chronos/README.md

      (use-package chronos :ensure t)

-Adding that snippet to your init file if you want chronos for future sessions.
+Add that snippet to your init file if you want chronos for future sessions.

 ## Quick start